13th October 2022

 What are the signs of deafness in puppies?

-Simply watch your puppy as they walk around the house.
+Simply watch your dog or puppy as they walk around the house.
 If they don’t turn their ears toward a sound to help determine its cause, your pup could be struggling with their hearing.

 Play with noisy toys